Skip to content

 Offering an Employee Assistance Program (EAP) is one of the most effective ways to support employees who are struggling with addiction.
 An EAP allows for free counseling services, including assistance in finding drug rehab centers if necessary.
 Additionally, employers can provide flexible work hours or a reduced workload while their employee goes through treatment.
 Flexible scheduling often makes it easier for employees to attend addiction treatment programs.

 Additionally, Employers Helping Employees With Addiction can create a substance-free workplace policy that outlines expectations for employee behavior and provides resources.
 This policy should be enforced consistently in order to send the message that addiction is not tolerated in the workplace.
-Finally, employers can provide education on addiction and its effects to all employees in order to create a more understanding and supportive environment.
+Finally, employers can provide education on addiction and its effects on all employees in order to create a more understanding and supportive environment.
 Employers looking for more information about offering support for employees suffering from addiction issues can go to our website and get in touch with one of our specialist team members, who can offer advice and any information to guide employers on offering support for employees struggling with substance abuse.

 Download this article